-you are considering hiring children in your business, there are some laws and tax issues you need to know about.
+You want to hire children of friends to work in your business.
+Before you hire minors (under legal maturity age) there are some laws and tax issues you need to know about.
 This article also addresses legal and tax issues in hiring your own children to work in your business.

 The U.S. Department of Labor has a number of laws relating to businesses having children as employees.
 The primary law is the Fair Labor Standards Act (FLSA), which includes a number of hours and pay regulations.
 These laws are designed to protect the children from overly harsh work conditions (no more "sweatshops").

 Before hiring a young worker, determine the child's age.
 Ask for an ID (driver's license, birth certificate, or other).
 Don't rely on the child to give you the correct age.
-You will need to know the exact age of the child to know what restrictions are applicable.
-Federal laws do not require work permits for young workers but check with your state to see if it requires such permits.
+You will need to know the exact age of the child to know what restrictions are applicable and to prove in case of an inspection or audit.

 Employment Restrictions for Children